Sergecodes/portfolio/content/featured/AmicopyFrontend/index.md

 showInProjects: true
 ---

-A presentation website that showcases template home, pricing and auth pages for a copy-paste website. i.e a website that enables copying and pasting between multiple devices.
+A presentation website that showcases template home, pricing and authentication pages.